 1 Retracting Kent County Council support for Gatwick expansion

 4 Clarifying this position with the Airports Commission as a matter of urgency

+The only thing that appears to have come in lower than the planes is the laughably entitled ‘consultation process’ that was sneaked in under the radar in January and I urge you to reject its conclusions as I believe that it was fraudulently conducted.
 Much is made of the environmental impact of Boris Island, and I am all for preserving whatever we can, but inconveniencing a few ducks seems a small price to pay when compared to the destruction you support of the county you are elected to safeguard.
 Image source

 Share this story